We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 If you’re going to wear safety glasses, they should be shatterproof, right?
 We agree.
 That’s why all Stoggles eyewear is ANSI Z87.1-2020 certified.

-That means our eye protection has passed two really important tests (aka feats of strength):
+That means our eye protection has passed this super important test (aka awesome feat of strength):

-When safety glasses pass these tests, they get sealed and certified, which means you can trust your eyewear to protect your eyes even in the midst of heavy, flying debris.
+When safety glasses pass this test, they get sealed and certified, which means you can trust your eyewear to protect your eyes even in the midst of heavy, flying debris.

 Side and Top Shields